eli-rosee/Team5-Software-Engineering/README.md

      - python3 server.py (must run server file first)
      - python3 main.py (open another terminal instance)

+  7. Testing client-server interaction (must be inside project folder)
+     - python3 server.py (must run server file first)
+     - python3 client.py (open another terminal instance)

-  7. What happens in main.py?
+  8. What happens in main.py?
      - First 15 seconds is the loading screen
      - In those 15 seconds that the game is loading, you can choose what ip address you want (in the terminal)
      - After that, the player entry screen loads